Czech Republic - Country Commercial Guide

 Air Travel

-Before the pandemic outbreak, three U.S. airlines offered direct, seasonal flights between the Czech Republic and the United States.
-Czechs traveling to the United States had an opportunity to take advantage of two direct flights to New York during the peak summer season with Delta Air Lines to New York’s JFK Airport and with United Airlines to New York/Newark.
-American Airlines operated a direct flight between Prague and Philadelphia and planned to introduce a Prague – Chicago flight in 2020.
+Before the pandemic outbreak, three U.S. airlines offered direct seasonal flights between the Czech Republic and the United States.
+Delta operated a direct flight to/from JFK Airport and United Airlines operated a direct flight to/from Newark Airport.
+Additionally, American Airlines operated a direct flight between Prague and Philadelphia and planned to introduce a Prague-Chicago flight in 2020.
 In May 2022, Delta Air Lines renewed their seasonal nonstop flight to New York.
-Given the success of the flight – 97 percent occupancy – Delta plans to expand the season for the flight in 2023.
-United Airlines and American Airlines are yet to confirm their 2023 plans.
+Given the success of the flight – 97 percent occupancy – Delta returned as the only nonstop courier with its seasonal flight in 2023.
+United Airlines and American Airlines have not yet announced their intentions for direct flights in 2024.
 When a direct flight to the United States is not available from Prague, Czechs often prefer to transfer in Europe.

 Czech Tourist Profile and Holidays